wonder-sk/qt3d-experiments/README.md

 Drawing rotated and scaled textures of arrows on a mesh.
 (The end goal is that arrow angles/magnitudes of arrows would be read from another texture, not just based on world positions.)

 ![](qt3d-arrows.png)

+# Relative-to-center Rendering

+This code demonstrates the "relative to center" rendering technique with Qt3D.
+It is useful when working with large coordinates (e.g. when creating a virtual globe) without getting numerical issues (which would make objects jump around when zoomed in).
+The idea is that we make sure to do model-view-projection (MVP) matrix calculation in double precision, and only then convert it to single precision floats that will be used on the GPU.